molily/testing-angular/end-to-end-testing.md

 From our perspective, Cypress has a few drawbacks.

 - In place of Jasmine, Cypress uses the Mocha and Chai libraries for writing tests.
 While both serve the same purpose, you have to learn the subtle differences.
 If you use Jasmine for unit and integration tests, there will be an inconsistency in your tests.
-- At the time of writing, Cypress only supports Firefox as well as Chromium-based browsers like Google Chrome and Microsoft Edge.
+- Cypress only supports Firefox as well as Chromium-based browsers like Google Chrome and Microsoft Edge.
 It does not support Safari, legacy Edge or even Internet Explorer.

 Cypress is not simply better than WebDriver-based frameworks.
 It tries to solve their problems by narrowing the scope and by making trade-offs.